In 2022, Austin College's tuition was $44,740 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Austin College.

-Room and board at Austin College costs $12,420 a year.
-This includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the school dining facilities.
+Housing and campus dining at Austin College costs $12,915 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the Austin College's on-campus cafeterias and dining facilities.

-There may be optional fees associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Many schools offer resources for students with demonstrated need to get help covering these costs.
+There may be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or playing on an intramural sports team.
+Most colleges offer ways for students who may struggle to participate because of cost can get help covering these fees.

-The total cost of getting around in college can really vary.
-Will you take a subway, car or an airplane to get to school?
-Is on-campus parking free, or will you need to budget for parking?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
-All of these questions can drastically impact your transportation budget.
+The total cost of transportation in college depends on a few key factors.
+Will you drive, fly, or take public transportation to school?
+Will you need to pay to park on-campus?
+Is the campus easy to get around on foot?
+Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+All of these factors can make a big difference in your estimated cost of transportation.
 At Austin College, freshman are allowed to park on campus.

 What will the cost of attending Austin College be?
 Here is a breakdown of tuition and expenses.